Wildst/dnd/dm/Dragon of Icespire Peak/secrets/next session.md

 # Notes for the next session
-starts by entering the second floor
+starts by entering a room.